 We can see that the courts and tribunals of England and Wales and the Civil Resolution Tribunal of British Columbia have taken different approaches to designing their web pages.
 The CRT illustrates its pages with friendly images suggesting inclusiveness and diversity.
 The online courts of England and Wales use a template common to all UK government websites.
 Its layout is clear and dignified but there are no images.

-What’s needed for online court services in England and Wales is a logo.
+What court services in England and Wales need is a logo.
 These are notoriously difficult to design, which may be why the CRT has chosen one that that has no obvious meaning or symbolism.
 But it is important that litigants know that the body that they are engaging with is a court.
 Every page for which HM Courts and Tribunals Service is responsible should make that clear.

 More generally, I regard clarity and dignity as more appropriate than overfriendliness.
 Online courts should provide help at all stages for those unfamiliar with litigation.
 But they must take care not to appear patronising.